tinyhttp/malibu/README.md

 # Usage

-Like all CSRF plugin, it depends on either Cookie Parser or Session middleware.
-As of now (June 2021), @tinyhttp ecosystem doesn't have its' own Session middleware.
-We'll have to make do with Cookie Parser for now.
+Like all CSRF plugins, it depends on either Cookie Parser or Session middleware.

 ```js
 import { App } from '@tinyhttp/app'